Tanzania

 Economic Structure

 Tanzania benefits from its wealth in natural resources.
 The country possesses considerable mineral deposits with gold being the most important one.
 Other minerals include coal, diamonds, and tin.
 The agricultural sector still provides the livelihood for the majority of the population.
 The most important cash crops are coffee and cotton as well as cashews, tobacco, and sisal.
 These commodities build the foundation for Tanzania's industrial sector which focusses on food processing, textiles, brewing, and cigarette production.
+The services sector remained the main driving force behind Tanzania’s overall economic growth, expanding by 7.3%, supported by buoyant economic activities in financial and insurance, transport and storage, and trade and repair subsectors.

 Gold Production